solana-foundation/developer-content/content/guides/getstarted/scaffold-nextjs-anchor.md

 type `pwd` to check if your path is correct, then type `code .` to open VSCode inside the scaffolded project.

-In your scaffold, five commands are waiting for you to execute whenever you like.
-Type `npm run` to see all the commands available.
+In your scaffold, five scripts are waiting for you to execute whenever you like.
+Type `npm run` to see all the scripts available.

 ```
 Scripts available in @counter-app/source@0.0.0 via `npm run-script`: